MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/investigate-anomaly-alerts.md

 **Understand the scope of the breach**

-- Review all user activity for additional indicators of compromise such as the [Suspicious inbox forwarding](#suspicious-inbox-forwarding) alert followed by an [Impossible Travel](#impossible-travel) alert.
+- Review all user activity for other indicators of compromise such as the [Suspicious inbox forwarding](#suspicious-inbox-forwarding) alert followed by an [Impossible Travel](#impossible-travel) alert.
 Look for:

     1. New SMTP forwarding rules, as follows:
         - Check for malicious forwarding rule names.
 Rule names can vary from simple names, such as "Forward All Emails" and "Auto forward", or deceptive names, such as a barely visible ".".
 Forwarding rule names can even be empty, and the forwarding recipient can be a single email account or an entire list.
 Malicious rules can also be hidden from the user interface.
 Once detected, you can use this helpful [blog post](/archive/blogs/hkong/how-to-delete-corrupted-hidden-inbox-rules-from-a-mailbox-using-mfcmapi) on how to delete hidden rules from mailboxes.